 S&P long-term debt ratings are on a scale that ranges from AAA to C, which represents the range from highest to lowest quality of such securities.
 S&P uses "+" or "-" designations to indicate the relative standing of securities within a particular rating category.
 S&P credit ratings are current opinions of the financial security characteristics with respect to the ability to pay under contracts in accordance with their terms.
 This opinion is not specific to any particular contract, nor does it address the suitability of a particular contract for a specific purpose or purchaser.
-An issuer rated BBB or higher is regarded by S&P as having financial security characteristics that outweigh any vulnerabilities and is highly likely to have the ability to meet financial commitments.
+An issuer rated BBB is regarded by S&P as having adequate capacity to meet financial commitments but more subject to adverse economic conditions.